shibatch/nofreelunch/CODE_OF_CONDUCT.md

 * Project members strive to promote awareness of the existence, philosophy, purpose, and content of these guidelines to those who directly or indirectly use open source or free software.

+* Project members strive to promote the awareness that when organizations use open source or free software for commercial purposes, the developers and maintainers of those projects should be treated as equal business partners, not as invisible resources.
+It is unreasonable to demand from maintainers contractual terms, responsibilities, or risks that the organizations themselves would refuse to accept in a comparable business relationship.

 * Project members strive to promote the awareness that it is natural for organizations that make a profit from the commercial use of open